 About our law firm

-Jim Paloucek has been a lawyer in North Platte since 1979 and 1989, respectively.
-After working together with several other attorneys in a different North Platte law office, Royce and Jim established Norman & Paloucek Law Offices in 1995.
+Jim Paloucek has been a lawyer in North Platte since 1989.
+After working with several other attorneys in a different North Platte law office, Jim and fellow attorney Royce Norman established Norman & Paloucek Law Offices in 1995.
 The firm became Norman, Paloucek & Herman Law Offices in 1998, when Steve Herman’s law practice was merged.
 Steve had been in solo practice in Curtis since 1980.
 When the practices combined, both locations were retained.
 Brock Wurl became an associate in 2010 and became a partner in Norman, Paloucek, Herman and Wurl in 2017.
 Royce Norman retired in 2018.

 Since inception, we have provided personal, prompt, economical, and effective representation to our clients.
 We are very proud that many people come to us by referral from satisfied current and past clients, and at the recommendation of many attorneys across the region.